ShriyaGarlapati/ShriyaGarlapati/README.md

 Software Engineer with 5 years of experience building scalable microservices and event-driven systems using Java, Spring Boot, React, and AWS.

-Currently at **Walgreens**, focused on pharmacy microservices, distributed caching architecture, and infrastructure automation.
-Passionate about systems that are observable, testable, and built to stay fast under load.

 - M.S.
 Computer Science, University of Georgia — GPA 3.85 / 4.0
 - 5 years across backend systems, cloud infrastructure, and full-stack development